Downloading / Integrating the JDBC Driver¶

 Downloading the Driver¶

-To download the driver, go to the Maven Central Repository:
+Go to the Maven Central Repository:

 Verifying the Driver Package Signature — Optional¶